andyLaurito92/books-summaries/cracking-coding-interview/trees-and-graphs.md

 Do we swap it w/left or right child?
 Depends on the value, important thing is to keep the invariant

+## Building a heap from a list

+Note heapifying or building a heap from a list, assumming complete heap, takes O(N) and not O(N log N).
+See the following links for a better explanation:

+1. Explanation by Tim Peters [here](https://stackoverflow.com/questions/51735692/python-heapify-time-complexity)
+2. Heapify implementation in Python [here](https://github.com/python/cpython/blob/3.13/Lib/heapq.py#L260)

+*Important to remember:* Inserting n elements into a heap takes O(N * log N) while heapifying a list takes O(N)

 ## Implementation (coming from Algorithms 4th edition)

 We implement it using an array.
 Why?
 Because complete trees allow us to use a compact array